microsoft/WhatTheHack/xxx-MasteringLinux/README.md

 5. Collect information about Linux process in your environment
 6. Management of users and groups
 7. Basic shell scripting
-8. Work with disks and partitions
+8. Work with disks,  partitions and logical volume manager
-9. Implement a Logical VOlume Manager
-10. Work with package management
+9. Linux package management
-11. Implement a basic webserver and deploy an application into it
+10. Implement a basic webserver

 ## Challenges
 1. Challenge 01: **[Description of challenge](Student/Challenge-01.md)**